semaperepelitsa/smart_titles/README.md

         new:
           title: Create a page

-And then you should just call `title` without any parameters.
+And then you should just call `title` without any arguments.

     <%= title %>